eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 Currently at the very beginning of _2)_.
 At the moment, four new packages have been created: `hySpc.dplyr`, `hySpc.testthat`, `hySpc.read.Witec`, `hySpc.skeleton`, and `hySpc.pkgs`.

 * `hySpc.dplyr`: Bridge and fortification package for the `tidyverse::dplyr` universe.
 Implements all of the standard data wrangling grammars (`rename`, `select`, `mutate/transmute`, `filter`, `between`, `slice`, etc.) for `hyperSpec` objects.

 * `hySpc.testthat`: Infrastructure package for attaching unittest to functions as is standard in the `r-hyperspec` series (keeps unittest close to the functions - same file).
 This package is currently on CRAN.

 * `hySpc.read.Witec`: Distill package for managing files produced by Witec instruments.

 * `hySpc.pkgs`: "repository holding certain packages in the `r-hyperspec` series (in particular, data-rich packages that are too large to be distributed on CRAN)."

 So although there are still approximately the same number of .R files, there has been a considerable effort to develop a leaner contribution, documentation, testing infrastructure, so that more concentrated `hyperSpec` distillation can be performed reliably and more efficiently.

-And honestly, I'm not even sure what the difference between _3)_ and _2)_ is.
+Though, I need some more clarification of the difference between _3)_ and _2)_ is.
 Even still, we are making our way to completing deliverables on time.

 ---
 # Report for Week of 7-6-20 (Week 10)